Skip to main content

 Scripts consist of 2 parts:

-Below is a simple example of a script built using Bash to run Docker containers from Windmill:
+Below is a simple example of a script built using Bash to run a Docker container from Windmill:

 # shellcheck shell=bash